jojoee/blocker/README.md

 - Send to all clients except newly created connection: socket.broadcast.emit(EVENT_NAME, data);

 5. Event flow
-Anything's related with `life`, is need to broadcast first then take effect from subsequent request.
+Anything's related with `life` directly, is need to broadcast first then take effect from subsequent request. (currently, there are only 2 events (move / fire) that can execute on client before broadcasting)
 ```

+## Gifshot

+Hit very HARD!

+Burnnnnn! ... die

+We are debugging

 ## TODO
 - [x] `spacebar` can fire arrow